ArcadeAntics/this.path/README.md

 source("/path/to/file.R", chdir = TRUE)
 ```

+This does not determine the executing script, only the executing
+script's directory, so it does not provide all the same functionality
+of `package:this.path`.

-This fails for executable **R** scripts and it ignores the simple fact
+It fails for executable **R** scripts and it ignores the simple fact
 that it is sometimes legitimately desirable to have the working
 directory set elsewhere.